Analytical Study and Efficient Evaluation of the Josephus Function: Introduction

-This paper introduces a new approach for analyzing the intrinsic properties of the Josephus function, $J_{_k}$.
-We formulate algebraic expressions that describe all extreme points of $J_{_k}$, including recurrence formulas to compute extreme points.
-Additionally, we prove the existence of consecutive extreme and fixed points for all $k\geq 3$, generalizing Knuth result for $k=2$; see \cite{Gra}.
-Moreover, by revealing the piecewise linear structure of $J_{_k}$ between extreme points, we design an efficient algorithm for evaluating $J_{_k}(n)$ for large $n$.
+This paper introduces a new approach for analyzing the intrinsic properties of the discrete Josephus function, $J_{_k}$.
+We formulate algebraic expressions that describe and characterize all extremal points of $J_{_k}$ and include recurrence formulas to compute low and high extremal points.
+Additionally, we prove the existence of consecutive extremal and fixed points for all $k\geq 3$, generalizing Knuth's result for $k=2$; see \cite{Gra}.
+Moreover, by revealing the discrete and piecewise linear structure of $J_{_k}$ between extremal points, we design an efficient algorithm for evaluating $J_{_k}(n)$ for large $n$ and a given reduction constant $k$.
 A comparative computational study is conducted at the last section of the paper to evaluate the performance of the proposed algorithm against established methods, such as Euler/Woodhouse \cite{Eul, Woo}, Knuth \cite{Gra}, and Uchiyama \cite{Uch}.
 The results of the numerical comparison indicate that the proposed scheme is highly effective for computing $J_{_k}(n)$ for large inputs $k$ and $n$.